antonversal/atlassian-connect-firestore/README.md

 }
 ```

-Then make sure hat you register the adapter factory with the following code:
+Then make sure that you register the adapter factory with the following code:

 ```ts
 const admin = require('firebase-admin');